NkiroteFay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script converts a binary to a decimal this script creates combination of letters with specific format and filter this script enables floating of decimals to 2 places
+this script converts a binary to a decimal this script creates combination of letters with specific format and filter this script enables floating of decimals to 2 places this script adds a folder to a PATH